knative/specs/specs/eventing/overview.md

 ### Channel

-**Channel** provides an abstract interface which may be fulfiled by several concrete implementations of a backing asynchronous fan-out queue.
+**Channel** provides an abstract interface which may be fulfilled by several concrete implementations of a backing asynchronous fan-out queue.
 The common abstraction provided by channel allows both the composition of higher-level constructs for chained or parallel processing of events, and the replacement of